x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md

 > [!NOTE]
 >
-> This option is not compatible with [Microsoft Security Defaults](https://docs.microsoft.com/azure/active-directory/fundamentals/concept-fundamentals-security-defaults) or multi-factor authentication.
+> This option is not compatible with [Microsoft Security Defaults](https://docs.microsoft.com/azure/active-directory/fundamentals/concept-fundamentals-security-defaults) or multi-factor authentication (MFA).
 If your environment uses Microsoft Security Defaults or MFA, we recommend using Option 2 or 3 below.
+>
+> You must also verify that SMTP AUTH is enabled for the mailbox being used.
+See [Enable or disable authenticated client SMTP submission (SMTP AUTH) in Exchange Online](../clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission) for more information.

 To configure your device or application, connect directly to Office 365 using the SMTP AUTH client submission endpoint **smtp.office365.com**.